Sitecore Search by Site with the Advanced Database Crawler

-Many Sitecore developers these days use the Advanced Database Crawler (ADC) as their interface into the Lucene.NET world.
-The ADC is a great tool because it builds on top of the Sitecore.Search namespace which in its own right wraps over Lucene.NET.
+namespace which in its own right wraps over Lucene.NET.
 Many Sitecore instances will contain multiple sites and share data across them.
 Sometimes its necessary to build a site-specific search mechanism that functionally works the same for each site, but ensures results are only for the given site.
 This blog post will go over two simple ways to accomplish this with the Advanced Database Crawler.

 Location Filter